HristoGalunski/simple-tile-game/README.md

 # simple-tile-game
-A simple copy of Mahjong
+A simple copy of the Mahjong game